 I’m so pleased and proud to announce that my essay “We Will Always Have Paris” has won a Gold Solas Award in the Family Travel category for 2016.
 You can read it online at the BBC Travel website, where it was published last November.

 The Solas Awards are sponsored by Travelers’ Tales and are chosen by the editors of these wonderful literary travel books.
+Being a travel writing editor is a dream for many; especially those with a joint love of exploring the globe and literature.
+Learning how to become an editor is a good first step to take if this is a career you wish to pursue but its also advisable to get some writing experience by putting pen to paper first too.
 I recommend visiting the winners’ page and checking out some of the other pieces that won – if you like good travel writing, or just good writing period, you’ll find a range of excellent stories told with wit and wisdom.
 I’m proud to be in the company of so much talent.

 This essay is meaningful to me for a variety of reasons.
 It talks about my family’s first trip to Paris – which is the very first trip I wrote about on this site.
 In fact, before you read it, you might first want to visit one of my very first posts where, writing from the apartment we had rented just off the Place Monge, I express my joy and gratitude at returning to that beloved place in the company of my children.